xiaojie-gc/app/README.md

 2. Edge server controller: server-OFDMA.py
 3. Client: 2022_exp_main.py

+Don't forget to change the IP address of the URB.
+You need to change the settings both in "server-OFDMA.py" and "2022_exp_main.py".

 You can run #1 and #2 on the same machine. #3 should be running on Tx2.

 Turn on the fan before you run #3 on Tx2.